lowRISC/opentitan/hw/ip/usbuart/doc/_index.md

 The USB device interface supports only Full Speed (12Mb) operation and complies with the USB2.0 standard using the Google Simple Stream class.
-The USB physical interface is implemented using two general 3.3V I/O pins for the USB D+/D- wires.
+The USB physical interface matches USBDEV (see more detail in that documentation) and could be implemented with a full USB PHY or (if passing USB signal compliance is not essential) using two general 3.3V I/O pins for the USB D+/D- wires.
 These should be connected through 22-48 Ohm series resistors to the USB connector (exact value and SI depends on the implementation and the resistor could be incorporated in the output driver if the implementation allows).

 The USB FS interface needs a 1.5kOhm pullup to 3.3V on the D+ wire to indicate the presenece of the peripheral.
+If a USB PHY is used the usb_[dp|dn]pullup_en signal should be used to enable the pullup on D+/D-.
-This resistor is connected between the D+ line and the 3.3V usb_pullup output pin, so the device is disconnected until the pin is driven high.
+If the simple interface is used then a 3.3V output pin should be connected to usb_dppullup_o/usb_dppullup_en and the 1.5kOhm resistor is connected between pin and the D+.
+The device is disconnected until the pin is driven high.
 This is done when either the UART transmit or receive interface is enabled.